pingcap/docs/character-set-and-collation.md

 <CustomContent platform="tidb-cloud">

 This new framework supports semantically parsing collations.
-TiDB enables the new framework when a cluster is first initialized.
+TiDB enables the new framework by default when a cluster is first initialized.

 </CustomContent>